Suwethaig/Data_Portfolio/Vancouver_Rental_Analysis/README.md

 ### ***You vs. Vancouver rental prices***

 As a newcomer to Vancouver, one of the first things I noticed was how much of my income goes toward rent!
 It was surprising to realize that renting in Vancouver demands a significant portion of my earnings, something I wasn't accustomed to.
-This observation led me to wonder: ***Is this a recent phenomenon, or have Vancouver residents always faced such high rents?***
+This observation led me to wonder: ***Is this a recent phenomenon, or have Vancouverites always faced such high rents?***

 Rather than just speculate, I decided to dive into the data and discover the truth for myself.